telerik/blazor-docs/components/numerictextbox/events.md

 ## ValueChanged

-The `ValueChanged` event fires upon every valid change in the input (for example, keystroke).
+The `ValueChanged` event fires during typing.

+The event handler argument can hold a value or be `null`, depending on the user input and the `Value` type.

 Using this event requires one-way binding for the `Value` parameter and manual updating of the value in the handler.
 If the value is not updated, this will effectively cancel the event.

 >caption Handle ValueChanged